AI EXPLAINED 12-19-2024

 This help document was originally just about tweaking the game rate there fore the behavior of the AI by way of the eaw.ini settings.
 However it has been expanded to note various aspects of the AI in the game, friend and foe.
 So this document will hopefully fill you in on what the AI is up to and how to beat it, as well as how to improve it, such as commanding your own friendly AI with better response.

-From Youtube user kewkabe in 2022, (apparently an orginal EAW programmer):
+From Youtube user kewkabe in 2022, (apparently an original EAW programmer):

 The AI was pretty lengthy so it's hard to answer in [short order], but bomber and fighter AI were different;